leventefrks/react-project-tracker/README.md

 This project was bootstrapped with Create React App

 - TailwindCSS for styling the components
-- json server for mocking backend
+- json server with axios for mocking backend

 ## Available Scripts